MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/identity-use-group-management.md

 In this section, you'll create a series of rules that automatically add or remove user accounts as members of an Azure AD group.
 This is known as *dynamic group membership*.
 The rules are based on user account attributes, such as Department or Country.

-Here’s how the rules are applied:
+Here's how the rules are applied:

 - If a new user account matches all the rules for the group, it becomes a member.
-- If a user account isn’t a member of the group, but its attributes change so that it matches all the rules for the group, it becomes a member of that group.
+- If a user account isn't a member of the group, but its attributes change so that it matches all the rules for the group, it becomes a member of that group.
-- If a user account doesn’t match all the rules for the group, it isn’t added to the group.
+- If a user account doesn't match all the rules for the group, it isn't added to the group.
 - If a user account is a member of the group, but its attributes change so that it no longer matches all the rules for the group, it is removed as a member of the group.

 To use dynamic membership, you must first determine the sets of groups that have a common set of user account attributes.
-For example, all members of the Sales department should be in the Sales Azure AD group, based on the user account attribute Department set to “Sales”.
+For example, all members of the Sales department should be in the Sales Azure AD group, based on the user account attribute Department set to "Sales".

 See the [instructions to create and configure the rules for a dynamic Azure AD group](https://docs.microsoft.com/azure/active-directory/active-directory-groups-dynamic-membership-azure-portal).